pfrazee/pfrazee.github.io/_posts/2017-02-21-a-chat-about-beaker-apps.md

 ---
 layout: post
 title: "A chat about Beaker's applications model"
+desc: An IRC transcript discussing how peer-to-peer Web applications should work in Beaker.
 ---

 I had a productive conversation with [David Ascher](https://twitter.com/davidascher) about [Beaker](https://beakerbrowser.com)'s apps model the other day.
 With his permission, I'm reproducing it here.